How to run your video review and approval process online

 • MXF

 On top of all your video edit reviews, Filestage also supports images, designs, documents, PDFs, live websites, interactive HTML, and audio.
-So you can manage your multimedia campaigns, all in one place.
+So marketing teams can manage multimedia campaigns in one place.

 After uploading your content, you can create a due date for each file and review step.
 Your reviewers will then get automated reminders if their feedback is late, so you’re free to focus on being productive.